eneko/eneko.github.io/projects/99-swift-problems/index.md

 image: /media/99-swift-problems/screenshot.jpg
 ---

-Ninety-Nine Swift Problems is an adaptation to the [Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) written by [Phil Gold](http://aperiodic.net/phil/), which in turn was an adaptation of the original [Ninety-Nine Prolog Problems](https://prof.ti.bfh.ch/hew1/informatik3/prolog/p-99/)
+Ninety-Nine Swift Problems is an adaptation of the [Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) written by [Phil Gold](http://aperiodic.net/phil/), which in turn was an adaptation of the original [Ninety-Nine Prolog Problems](https://prof.ti.bfh.ch/hew1/informatik3/prolog/p-99/)